w5xd/PacketThermostat/Commands.md

 <li><code>HVAC FAN=ON</code> or <code>HVAC FAN=OFF</code><br/>
 Sets or clears the ventilation fan to continuous ON mode.</li>
 <li><code>HVAC_SETTINGS &lt;target temperature Cx10&gt; &lt;activate temperature Cx10&gt; &lt;sensor id mask&gt; &lt;Stage 1 Mask&gt; &lt;Stage 2 Mask&gt; &lt;Stage 3 Mask&gt; &lt;Fan Mask&gt; &lt;Seconds to Stage 2&gt; &lt;seconds to Stage 3&gt;</code><pre>
-For EXAMPLE, to set the thermostat in COOL mode with typical mapping of PCB to thermostat wires:
+For EXAMPLE, to set the thermostat COOL type with typical mapping of PCB to thermostat wires:
-                 206     decimal to  69F (20.6C)
+                 206     decimal. target is 69F (20.6C)
-                 211     decimal activate at 70F (21.1),
+                 211     decimal. activate at 70F (21.1),
-                 300     hex use sensors 8 and 9
+                 300     hex. use sensors 8 and 9
-                  10     hex The Fan is the G wire, mapped to Z1 04     hex Keep the O output, mapped to X1, always ON 08     hex Stages 1, 2 and 3 are all Y output, mapped to X2 1     decimal Seconds to stages 2 and 3 are unimportant, 1 second each HVAC_SETTINGS 206 211 300 10 04 08 08 08 1 1
+                  10     hex.
+The Fan is the G wire, mapped to Z1 04     hex.
+Keep the O output, mapped to X1, always ON 08     hex.
+Stages 1, 2 and 3 are all Y output, mapped to X2 1     decimal.
+Seconds to stages 2 and 3 are unimportant, 1 second each HVAC_SETTINGS 206 211 300 10 04 08 08 08 1 1
+</pre> Leading zeros as shown above are allowed but are not required.
-</pre> Any or all of the values after the &lt;target temperature Cx10&gt; may be omitted.
-If the
-&lt;activate temperature Cx10&gt; is omitted, it is calculated as 0.6C above/below the target,
-as is appropriate for the given mode.
+ Any or all of the values after the &lt;target temperature Cx10&gt; may be omitted.
+If the &lt;activate temperature Cx10&gt; is omitted, it is calculated as 0.6C above/below the target, as is appropriate for the given type.
 All settings in the command after the activate temperature are retained unchanged from their setting at the time of this command. <br/>
-This same command is used for HEAT mode as well, but in HEAT you must set the activate temperature lower than the target temperature (or omit it and it will be set 0.6C below the target.)<br/>
+This same command is used for HEAT type as well, but in HEAT you must set the activate temperature lower than the target temperature (or omit it and it will be set 0.6C below the target.)<br/>
 The Seconds-to-stage settings are timed from when stage 1 was started (not from when any previous stage was started.)</li>